 The MA program will continue to reimburse both physical health and behavioral services delivered via telemedicine after October 31, 2022

 Act 98 of 2022 permanently abrogated the two DHS regulations that prohibited payment specifically for audio-only telehealth service delivery—outpatient psychiatric clinics (which includes Mobile Mental Health Treatment and Partial Hospitalization Outpatient Services) under 55 Pa.
 Code § 1153.14(1), and Outpatient Drug & Alcohol Clinic Services under 55 Pa.
 Code § 1223.14(2).
-Providers will no longer be required to submit waiver requests for audio-only telehealth service delivery when delivered in accordance with DHS telehealth bulletins (see question 7).

 DHS will continue to reimburse services delivered via telemedicine at the same rates as in-person delivered services for the MA Fee-for-Service (FFS) Program.